skalia618/LevitatedFerromagnets/README.md

 - DPDM_projection.py: Top right plot of Fig. 6
 - eigenvals.py: Left plots of Figs. 1 and 2
 - elements.py: Right plots of Figs. 1 and 2
+- pickupcoil.py: Fig. 3 (the figure in the paper is a slightly cropped version)
 - sensitivity.py: All plots of Fig. 5

 In addition, params.py is used by the projection and sensitivity codes to compute quantities for the different setups specified in Table 1.